-Requirements (B.A., B.Ed., B.S., B.A.S., BFA, A.A., and A.S.)
+Requirements (B.A., B.Ed., B.S., BFA, A.A., and A.S.)

 The general education core requirements include a minimum of thirty-three (33) credit hours for all other degrees.
-Except for students admitted into the B.A.S. degree, students who are admitted to Regent with a qualifying institutionally accredited A.A., A.S., or A.A.S. will have all general education requirements waived except GENE 100, GENE 402, and general education courses specified by their major, or required as prerequisites for major courses.
+Students who are admitted to Regent with a qualifying institutionally accredited A.A., A.S., or A.A.S. will have all general education requirements waived except GENE 100, GENE 402, and general education courses specified by their major, or required as prerequisites for major courses.